Контрастна нефропатія

 • Factors that reduce renal perfusion, such as volume depletion or the concurrent use of nonsteroidal anti-inflammatory drugs (NSAIDs), diuretics, or angiotensin-converting enzyme (ACE) inhibitors

-• Concurrent use of nephrotoxic drugs (eg, aminoglycosides)
+• Concurrent use of nephrotoxic medications (eg, aminoglycosides)

 • Liver failure